Updated: Oct 3

 Level 1: what is your project’s endgame?
 Here you place the highest level of what you are trying to accomplish.
 In many cases, it can be the outcome of the project.
 What is required to have is your project’s scope and stakeholders’ requirements.
-In this article, there will be three type of examples used are each considered level 1:
+In this article, there will be three types of examples used are each considered level 1:

-Level 2: what are main sections your project needs to go through?
+Level 2: what are the main sections your project needs to go through?
 Think of the next level breakdown, where you want to breakdown in chunks the main steps to get to your level 1.
 They can be in many forms, here are some examples:

 Phases of the project (initiate, plan, execute, monitor, close)